timseed/ham-tools/ham/beacon/README.md

 #To Do

 * Maybe add 100 Watt, 10 W, 1W and .1W sections
-* Range and bearing from your QTH
+* Range and Bearing from your QTH